With them rose

 However, problems arise.
 Can we always be sure which is the ‘home’ – or tonic – note, or if indeed there is only one?
 Previously some scholars claimed that the final note of a piece of music was a reliable indicator of the tonic.
 It works, (to cite an obvious example) for Mozart’s symphonies: but this ignores the fact that many Scottish and English tunes are cyclical, where there is no final resting note.
-Though it may be abundantly clear when listening to a tune which is the tonic or home note, it need not be the last note of a tune.
+Though when one listens to a tune it may become abundantly clear which is the tonic or home note, but it need not be the last note of a tune.
 More rarely, some tunes which are not cyclical may also come to rest on a note other than the tonic.
 How many who have danced to a Scottish dance band or to an early music consort, have performed a ‘reverence’ (paid one’s respect) to one’s partner at the close of a dance to the firm sound of a ‘tonic chord’ sounded by the band, even though the tonic note was not the ‘last’ note of the tune?
 I have often.